 - Bounce Light Off of Surrounding Surfaces: If certain photography equipment isn’t working for you or you’re working on a very small budget where you might not have a ton to invest in additional equipment, don’t fret.
 There are ways to work around this.
 One of the best ways is to bounce light off of surrounding surfaces.
 If you’re shooting in a bright room, you can always bounce the light off of light-coloured walls to bath the room in a warm glow.
 If there are windows, make sure to take advantage of soft lighting coming in through windows or through other means.
 And don't forget to consider these physical requirements when location scouting for your film project.

 - Get a Bigger Light Source or Bring It Closer to the Subject: As we stated above, hard lighting is very concentrated and is often directed in such a way that it shines brightly at a certain angle.
 For softer lighting, you need to make sure that you essentially do the opposite of what you would do to get a hard lighting look in your film.
 This means using a bigger light source that spreads light more effectively and making sure to bring your light source closer to your subject (without casting shadows on their face of course).
+This is often done by using ring lights.
 You should also look for lighting that is much warmer and softer on its own so that you struggle less with bright lights that negatively affect your subject and the shot.